ISO IEC 17799 2000*

 information security processes should be carried out.

-Make sure that your information security policy describes how security roles and responsibilities are distributed throughout your organization.
+Make sure that your information security policy describes how security

 Define how specific information security roles and